 Definition 2.1.
 Let N be a right R-module.
-A right R-module M is said to be ss-N-injective, if for any semisimple small submodule K of N, any right R-homomorphism $f : K \longrightarrow M$ extends to N. A module M is said to be ss-quasi-injective if M is ss-M-injective.
-M is said to be ss-injective if M is ss-R-injective.
-A ring R is said to be right ss-injective if the right R-module R_R is ss-injective.
+A right R-module M is said to be ss-N-injective, if for any semisimple small submodule K of N, any right R-homomorphism $f: K \longrightarrow M$ extends to N. A module M is said to be ss-quasi-injective if M is ss-M-injective.
+M is said to be ss-injective if M is ss-M-injective if the right M-module M-M-is ss-injective.